Employment Opportunities at WNSW PHN

 Location: Dubbo, Orange, Bathurst or Broken Hill

-Western NSW Primary Health Network (WNSW PHN) is currently seeking a General Practitioner to join our team.
+Western NSW Primary Health Network (WNSW PHN) is currently seeking motivated individuals who have a passion for primary healthcare and community wellbeing.

 Applying for this role

-If you have any questions about this position after you have read this document, please contact Sonya Berryman on 0417 810 234.
+If you have any questions about this position after you have read this document, please contact Donna Stanley on 0437 227 627.

 If you would like to learn more about Western NSW Primary Health Network's Advisory Councils – which assist the organisation in setting strategic direction, evaluate outcomes of services and support the design of new services to meet the needs of local communities – head to our Advisory Councils page.